IPL-UV/IPL-UV.github.io/content/people/visitors/fernando_iglesias.md

   img: nando.webp
 ---

-Research Associate in the German Aerospace Center (DLR), Ph.D. in Atmospheric Science from Lancaster University, UK.
-He works on combining causal discovery and deep learning methods to address systematic errors in climate models and improve climate projections.
+Research Associate at DLR, Ph.D. in Atmospheric Science, combining causal discovery and deep learning methods to address systematic errors in climate models and improve projections and understanding.